CFMoE/CFMoE.github.io/README.md

-We present the code for CFMoE here.
+We present the relevant code and code for CFMoE here.

-try commit - [0929]